NFA-NRCWE/fungal_germination_identification/README.md

 ## Methods
 ### Isotropic Growth
 Isotropic growth is determined using segmented linear regressions on conidia area over time.
 The breakpoint (or hinge point) is the moment when the initial linear regression stops being significantly correlated with the initial linear regression, which is inferred as the transition from isotropic growth to polarized growth.
-The isoropic_growth function returns plots of all conidia that increased in area at least 2.5X over the experimental window with segmented regressions and a summary dataframe containing Average_Swelling_change, Average_Breakpoint_Time, Average_Breakpoint_Area, and Average_First_Area.
+The `isoropic_growth` function returns plots of all conidia that increased in area at least 2.5X over the experimental window with segmented regressions and a summary dataframe containing `Average_Swelling_change`, `Average_Breakpoint_Time`, `Average_Breakpoint_Area`, and` Average_First_Area`.

 ### Gemination  Identification
-The germination identification function (find_time_point) runs through individual conidia (identified by TrackId) to identify the image frame in which germination tube formation initiates.
-This function uses the Average_Swelling_change (multiplied by 1.25x to limit false positives) derived from the isotropic growth analysis, alongside a decrease in circularity below 0.94 to systematically identify germination.
-This function returns a data frame with the germination time point identified for every tracked conidia (selected_time_point), and derives the hypheal growth rate (linear_growth_rate and exponential_growth_rate).
+The germination identification function (`find_time_point`) runs through individual conidia (identified by `TrackId`) to identify the image frame in which germination tube formation initiates.
+This function uses the `Average_Swelling_change` (multiplied by 1.25x to limit false positives) derived from the isotropic growth analysis, alongside a decrease in circularity below 0.94 to systematically identify germination.
+This function returns a data frame with the germination time point identified for every tracked conidia (`selected_time_point`), and derives the hypheal growth rate (`linear_growth_rate` and `exponential_growth_rate`).
 Ungerminated conidia metrics are returned as NA.

 ### Hyphal Growth
 Image data is reformatted using the germination time point as the new relative time 0, and the total length of conidia is tracked over time.
 Both exponential and linear growth models are derived from the new relative data.
-The function length_post_germination returns a data frame with the relative_time and lengths of all germinated conidia with track_id as identifier, a dataframe with relative_time tracked alongside `Median_Length`, linear modal length predictions (`lm_predicted`), and exponential model length predictions (`exm_predicted`).
+The function `length_post_germination` returns a data frame with the relative_time and lengths of all germinated conidia with `track_id` as identifier, a dataframe with relative_time tracked alongside `Median_Length`, linear modal length predictions (`lm_predicted`), and exponential model length predictions (`exm_predicted`).
 This function also plots every germinated condias length over 24 hours alongside  the median length, linear model, and exponential model.

-Growth rates are calculated from the change in hyphal length over time following germination.
-The specific implementation is described within the analysis scripts.
 ## Citation
 Priest, K. (2026). fungal_germination_identification (Version 1.0) [Computer software].
 GitHub. https://github.com/NFA-NRCWE/fungal_germination_identification